Tangerine-Community/Tangerine/docs/developer/how-tangerine-is-built.md

 ## Potential workflow after updating a lib

-Make a modification of an typescript file when you need to update a lib.
-First try adding a console.log(“k-pop”) in a relevant file such as sync.component.ts, update your lib, then run the `./node_modules/.bin/ng build --watch --poll 100 --base-href ./ --output-path ./dev ` .

-Look in the relevant file in dev to see if the lib got rebuilt.
-If you made an update to tangy-form, check polyfills.js.
-Are you looking at the correct file path?
-See if main.js was updated as well as polyfills.js and vendor,js.
+In this workflow, you're testing changes to a library such as tangy-form.
+Make these changes inside the container in the node_modules directory for your library.

+Run `./node_modules/.bin/ng build --base-href ./ --output-path ./dev  ` inside the client dir in the container.
+It will rebuild all of the libs.

+(Note that each time you run the `ng build` script above it removes the dev directory before building.
+This may cause problems when you try to list files in that directory.
+Do a `cd .. & cd dev & ls -ls` and all will be good.)

 Next, run the script in the "Copy files" section to copy these generated build files to the correct location.

 If this part of the chain is working, then check the output of the file copy process.

+If all is good, release a new APK from the Tangerine UI.

+## Tips

-The release-apk.sh scriipt shows the steps when building an APK.
+The release-apk.sh script shows the steps when building an APK.